vfarcic/cncf-demo/manuscript/setup/dev.md

 # 'yq' is a lightweight and portable command-line YAML processor

 # Install `jq` CLI from https://stedolan.github.io/jq/download
-# 'jp' is a lightweight and portable command-line JSON processor
+# 'jq' is a lightweight and portable command-line JSON processor

 kubectl create namespace dev

 # Helm is a package manager for Kubernetes applications
 # Traefik is a reverse proxy server and load balancer that handles
-#   traffic that is first entering your Kubernetes cluster
+#   traffic that enters from outside of your Kubernetes cluster
 helm upgrade --install traefik traefik \
     --repo https://helm.traefik.io/traefik \
     --namespace traefik --create-namespace --wait